Mart Laar: Recent activities

 Together with Václav Havel, Filip Dimitrov, Árpád Göncz, Petr Pithart, Vytautas Landsbergis, Patricio Aylwin and other transition leaders, he participates in the International Committee for Democracy in Cuba.

 Laar is a member of the International Council of the New York-based Human Rights Foundation and a founding member of the Unitas Foundation.

 In 2003, Laar received the Wharton Infosys Business Transformation Award brought about the development of electronic systems in Estonia to upgrade the country's infrastructure.

-After the Rose Revolution in Georgia, Laar became advisor to the country's President Mikheil Saakashvili and in 2010 received Order of St. George.
+After the Rose Revolution in Georgia, Laar became advisor to the country's president Mikheil Saakashvili and in 2010 received Order of St. George.

-In September 2006, Laar announced that he will come out of political retirement to run for the candidacy for Prime Minister of the new Union of Pro Patria and Res Publica party.
+In September 2006, Laar announced that he would come out of political retirement to run for the candidacy for prime minister of the new Union of Pro Patria and Res Publica party.

-Mart Laar was Mont Pelerin Society member.
+Laar was Mont Pelerin Society member.

 On 26 May 2007 he was elected a Chairman of the Union of Pro Patria and Res Publica.

-On 18 February 2012 Mart Laar suffered from a stroke and stepped down as Defence Minister three months later.
+On 18 February 2012 Laar suffered from a stroke and stepped down as Defence Minister three months later.
 Until October 2012 Laar had still been staying out of the public eye, but was reportedly recovering.

 In 2012, the Estonian National Audit Office declassified a 1995 audit about arms deal which caused newspaper Eesti Ekspress to publish a critical article about Laar.

+Opposition to same-sex marriage

+On 15 May 2023 a public letter was published in the leading Estonian newspaper Postimees, voicing disapprovement of a recent Government policy decision to extend marriage rights to couples of the same gender.

+Laar and his fellow signatories signed a statement containing the following:

+"Same-sex couples are an insignificant minority in society, while their contribution to the survival of the nation is almost negligible, their contribution to the growth of the nation is nothing as they themselves do not produce offspring.
+How then can their life together be equated with a traditional marriage?

+As the purpose and nature of the way of life of same sex couples is completely different compared to traditional marriage, it remains completely incomprehensible why they are not satisfied with the way of life that suits them which can be called cohabitation.
+After all, they have been offered an opportunity with the Cohabitation Act But no!
+In their name, they are now trying to brutally and unquestionably prescribe to the whole nation that all kinds of cohabitation must be called marriage, perhaps ignoring biology."